About us

 I eagerly embraced the opportunity to be an ambassador for the prestigious Berkshire Motor Show,

 as it beautifully combines my love for cars and my commitment to charitable causes.
-What made this

-and unwavering support.
 I am sincerely grateful to the Berkshire Motor Show for inviting me to be

 part of their remarkable family.